Action on Armed Violence: Monitoring the arms trade

 In August 2016, The New York Times cited AOAV's research into 14 years’ worth of Pentagon contract information related to weapons supplied to American troops and for their partners and proxies.
 AOAV found the Pentagon provided more than 1.45 million firearms to various security forces in Afghanistan and Iraq, including more than 978,000 assault rifles, 266,000 pistols and almost 112,000 machine guns.

 In January 2021, The Guardian cited AOAV's research on the UK government's approval of exports between January 2015 and June 2020 to countries listed by the Department for International Trade as 'subject to arms embargo, trade sanctions and other trade restrictions'.
 AOAV found that Britain had approved exports of military items to 80% of the destinations on the list.
 AOAV also found that UK export licences for small arms and ammunition have been approved to 31 destinations on the embargoed and restricted list, including assault rifles, pistols, sniper rifles and shotguns.
 Many of these sent to areas that have recently suffered from violent conflicts or state oppression, including Kenya, Hong Kong, Lebanon, Kyrgyzstan, Togo, Oman, Azerbaijan, Armenia and Pakistan.

+Military transparency and intelligence

+In March 2025, Declassified UK published an investigation by AOAV into British surveillance flights around the Gaza Strip.
+Using flight-tracking data, AOAV found that the Royal Air Force had conducted at least 518 intelligence, surveillance and reconnaissance flights over or close to Gaza between 3 December 2023 and 27 March 2025.
+The flights were operated by 14 Squadron using Shadow R1 aircraft from RAF Akrotiri in Cyprus.
+AOAV reported that at least 303 flights took place under the government of Rishi Sunak and 215 under Keir Starmer.

+Media and military influence

+In June 2026, The Canary reported on AOAV research examining the presentation of former senior military personnel as media commentators in the United Kingdom.
+AOAV reviewed the media appearances of 33 former senior military figures who had subsequently taken roles in defence, security, technology or intelligence companies.
+It found that 19 of them, or 58%, had on at least one occasion been presented in British media coverage primarily by reference to their former military rank or service without their current commercial or financial links to the defence sector being disclosed.